Maurice R. Stein: Blueprint exhibition

-Stein and Miller's Blueprint for Counter Education has been featured in the following exhibits and installations: "Information" Museum of Modern Art (MOMA), New York NY, Summer 1970; "Blueprint for Counter Education in its time" MOMA PS1, Queens NY, September 2015; "Hippie Modernism: The Search for Utopia" Walker Arts Center, Minneapolis MN, Winter 2015-2016; "Blueprint for Counter Education in its time" Carpenter Center for the Visual Arts, Harvard University, Cambridge MA, April 2016; "Hippie Modernism: the Search for Utopia" Cranbrook Museum, Dearborn MI, Spring 2016; "Learning Laboratories: Architecture, Instructional Technologies and the Social Production of Pedagogical Space around 1970" BAK (Basis Voor Actuele Kunst), Utrecht Netherlands, Winter 2016-2017; "Land Grant" Krannert Art Museum, University of Illinois, Champaign IL, 2016; "Blueprint for Counter Education Vassar College Library, Poughkeepsie NY, September 2017; "Hippie Modernism: The Search for Utopia" Berkeley Art Museum, Berkeley CA, Spring 2017; Rose Art Museum, Brandeis University, Waltham MA, March 2018; Victor Papenek, The Politics of Design, Vitra Design Museum, Weil am Rhein, Germany, September March 2018; forthcoming: Education Shock, Learning, Politics and Architecture in the 1960s and 70s, HKW, Haus der Kultureen der Welt, Berlin, Germany, January 2021.
+Originally published in 1970, Stein and Miller's Blueprint for Counter Education was a revolutionary pedagogical project that proposed a process-based approach to education.
+It included a publication and a set of posters designed as to be a portable learning environment.
+It is considered one of the most defining pedagogical projects of the Vietnam war era, and has been featured in the following exhibits and installations: "Information" Museum of Modern Art (MOMA), New York NY, Summer 1970; "Blueprint for Counter Education in its time" MOMA PS1, Queens NY, September 2015; "Hippie Modernism: The Search for Utopia" Walker Arts Center, Minneapolis MN, Winter 2015-2016; "Blueprint for Counter Education in its time" Carpenter Center for the Visual Arts, Harvard University, Cambridge MA, April 2016; "Hippie Modernism: the Search for Utopia" Cranbrook Museum, Dearborn MI, Spring 2016; "Learning Laboratories: Architecture, Instructional Technologies and the Social Production of Pedagogical Space around 1970" BAK (Basis Voor Actuele Kunst), Utrecht Netherlands, Winter 2016-2017; "Land Grant" Krannert Art Museum, University of Illinois, Champaign IL, 2016; "Blueprint for Counter Education Vassar College Library, Poughkeepsie NY, September 2017; "Hippie Modernism: The Search for Utopia" Berkeley Art Museum, Berkeley CA, Spring 2017; Rose Art Museum, Brandeis University, Waltham MA, March 2018; Victor Papenek, The Politics of Design, Vitra Design Museum, Weil am Rhein, Germany, September March 2018; forthcoming: Education Shock, Learning, Politics and Architecture in the 1960s and 70s, HKW, Haus der Kultureen der Welt, Berlin, Germany, January 2021.